 How to Create a Realistic Cast Shadow in Photoshop

 Today we will suggest a manual technique to cast a realistic shadow for complex photos.
 We’ll discuss techniques for personal images and photos of an object.
-To pull the cast shadow job manually, we will be needing specialized software and tools:
+To pull the cast shadow job manually, we will need specialized software and tools:

 Suggested Photoshop Versions: